fenago/nlp-fundamentals/lab_guides/Lab_4.md

 =======

-In this chapter, you have learned ways to collect data by scraping web pages.
+In this lab, you have learned ways to collect data by scraping web pages.
 Moreover, you were introduced to various types of semi-structured data formats, namely JSON and XML.
 Different ways of retrieving data in real time from a website such as Twitter have been explained with